What Causes Root Canal? Understanding Tooth Infection

 3. The Pulp: This is the soft core inside the tooth, deep down in a chamber, and extending into the roots.
 Think of it as the tooth’s “living room” and utility pipes.
 The pulp is made up of nerves, blood vessels, and connective tissue.
 These components are vital when the tooth is forming, but once the tooth is fully developed, it can actually survive without the pulp.

-A Root Canal (the treatment, often called endodontic treatment) is what your dentist or specialist does when the pulp becomes inflamed, damaged, or infected.
+A root canal (often called endodontic treatment) is what your dentist or specialist does when the pulp becomes inflamed, damaged, or infected.
 The dentist removes this sick or dead pulp, cleans the inside of the tooth (the ‘canals’), fills the space, and seals it all up.
-This stops the Tooth Infection and Root Canal pain dead in its tracks and saves the natural tooth structure from needing an extraction.
+This helps stop the infection, relieve discomfort, and preserve the natural tooth structure.

 So, how does the soft, protected pulp get into trouble in the first place?
 It always comes down to bacteria finding a pathway inside.
 The most common reasons that lead to the need for a root canal are: